aan200006/giftfindr/backend/README.md

 # Giftfindr: FAISS-based Gift Recommendation

-Giftfindr is a prototype that turns natural-language gift queries into personalized recommendations using a vector search (FAISS) over a small product catalog.
+Giftfindr is a prototype that turns natural-language gift queries into personalized recommendations using a vector search (FAISS) over a small product catalog, exposed via a simple API and interactive tools.

 ---